In this guide, you’ll learn 30 original customer service tips to step up your customer support in 2019.

 So it’s fair to assume:

-- Businesses that pay attention to poor customer service are going to struggle in 2019.
+- Businesses that don’t pay attention to poor customer service are going to struggle in 2019.

 - World-class customer service spikes and sustains customer loyalty and customer retention rates.
 Thus, improving your overall customer reviews and ratings.

-These four reasons are why right now is a great time to revisit your customer service strategy.
+These four reasons are why right now is the perfect time to revisit your customer service strategy.

 Our top 30 tips will give you a few more ideas on exactly where to get cracking!

 30 Customer Service Tips Backed by World-Class Support Teams:

 - Treat your customers like gold.
 The service issue is secondary

 - Personalization goes beyond first names

 - Address problems right away